 - Heading technique: Learn to jump and land safely when challenging for aerial balls.

-- Shooting mechanics: Maintain proper body alignment and follow-through when striking the ball.
+- Shooting mechanics: Keep proper body alignment and follow-through when striking the ball.

 - Dribbling skills: Practice quick, controlled movements to navigate around defenders without putting excessive stress on your knees.